-We continue here with what we considered are the best small forwards who ever played basketball, led off, obviously, by LeBron James.
+We continue here with what we consider are the best small forwards who ever played basketball, led off, obviously, by LeBron James.
 At the bottom of the ranking, several players who came close to making our Top 76 list.

 There’s a lot to get to so let’s jump right in.

-NBA rank: 3rd in scoring, 8th in assists, 12th in steals, 42nd in rebounds
+NBA rank: 2nd in scoring, 7th in assists, 10th in steals, 38th in rebounds, 93rd in blocks

 LeBron James came into the NBA with unreal expectations and somehow managed to surpass all of them – and then some.
 James is clutch, he can score at a ridiculous level despite that not being his best attribute, rebounds well and is a fantastic playmaker, his most impressive trait.
 Few players have ever matched James’ absurd basketball IQ, one that he’ll use to continue to dominate for the next few seasons as his late prime winds down.